*This article was originally published in November 2018. It has been updated to include Gaga’s subsequent releases.

 One of Gaga’s most spiritual songs, a dreamy ode to self-love and discovery that floats on sparkling amber synths.
 The subject matter isn’t too far removed from “Just Dance,” really, but “So Happy I Could Die” stands on its own, feeling more like a shared moment with a friend in a club at midnight.

 It’s uncomfortable yet undeniable that Gaga and Kelly had musical chemistry.
 On “Do Want U Want,” he plays his usual seductive, lecherous persona — but actually tones it down a little.
 The two courted attention with racy performances on SNL and at the AMAs, and a video directed by Gaga’s frequent collaborator Terry Richardson — another alleged sexual abuser — was filmed, then canceled, never to be released.
 A 2014 remix swapped out R. Kelly for Christina Aguilera, but wasn’t nearly as compelling.
-For many, “Do What U Want” symbolized everything that went wrong with the ARTPOP campaign; Gaga hasn’t addressed the controversy since.
-Did she deserve the backlash?
-Maybe so.
-But despite everything, the original recording is still electrifying.
-Whatever you think of the song, there’s nothing else in her catalogue quite like it.
+For many, “Do What U Want” symbolized everything that went wrong with the ARTPOP campaign: thrilling highs next to baffling lows.
+Even watching from afar, there was a cognitive dissonance to the period that felt inexplicable until years later.

 Joanne’s most cinematic song plays out like an intimate Western family drama.
 Gaga’s voice has never sounded smokier as she sings of her innate weakness for volatile men — and sees her struggles reflected in her sister’s and father’s relationships.
-If loving someone means accepting their flaws, then that makes her a sinner, too: “Hear my sinner’s prayer / I am what I am / And I don’t wanna break the heart of any other man but you …” “Sinner’s Prayer” shares startling thematic similarities with Beyoncé’s “Daddy Lessons,” from 2016’s LEMONADE.
-Both women acknowledge their conflicted heritage, and begin to make peace with it through the redemptive power of country music.
+If loving someone means accepting their flaws, then that makes her a sinner, too: “Hear my sinner’s prayer / I am what I am / And I don’t wanna break the heart of any other man but you …” “Sinner’s Prayer” shares surprising thematic similarities with Beyoncé’s “Daddy Lessons,” from her LEMONADE album of the same year.
+In both songs, each woman acknowledges their conflicted familial heritage, and finds redemption through the power of country music, the tradition at the heart of nearly all American popular song.

 Lady Gaga and Florence Welch are two of modern pop’s most famous belters — so no one expected their first collaboration to be a duet so adorable it could’ve been performed by two Muppets.
 Over ’70s soul piano borrowed from “Bennie and the Jets,” Gaga and Welch gently exchange lines and lift each other up.
 It’s no motivational anthem, just a simple ode to women supporting women.
 “Hey Girl” is an astonishing record, a gift of pure emotional generosity.

-Lady Gaga’s Oscar campaign begins with A Star Is Born’s grand finale, a true tearjerker from the Whitney Houston playbook.
-Gaga embodies the five stages of grief with her whole voice and body, whether she’s cooing softly, in her lower register, or belting her heart out.
-The film version cuts away from Ally’s climactic performance to a flashback of Jackson, nervously singing the song to her for the first time.
-It’s an act of pure emotional manipulation on Bradley Cooper’s part as a director, but it perfectly encapsulates the characters’ relationship: Jackson sees Ally’s artistic potential, but it’s she who brings it to life.
-“I’ll Never Love Again” sounds like nothing on the 2018 charts, but that’s why it’s so powerful — Gaga could’ve been a star in any era.
+Lady Gaga’s A Star Is Born Oscar campaign began with the film’s grand finale, a true tearjerker from the Whitney Houston playbook.
+Gaga embodies the five stages of grief with her whole voice and body — whether she’s cooing softly in her lower register or belting her heart out.
+The film version of “I’ll Never Love Again” cuts away from Ally’s climactic performance to a flashback of Jackson nervously singing the song to her for the first time.
+It’s an act of pure emotional manipulation on Bradley Cooper’s part as director, but it perfectly encapsulates the characters’ relationship: Jackson sees Ally’s artistic potential, but it’s she who brings it to life.
+“I’ll Never Love Again” sounded like nothing on the 2018 charts, but that’s why it was so powerful.
+It showed that Gaga could’ve been a star in any era — on a record or the silver screen.

 With producer RedOne, Lady Gaga engineered a sound that would define the next five years of pop: American R&B melodies, Europop synthesizers, four-on-the-floor dance rhythms, and just a tinge of pop-punk and emo’s brattiness.
 In 2008, “Just Dance” seemed wildly ambitious, the first shot — and Billboard No. 1 — fired by a star in the making.
 A decade later, it almost sounds … humble?